treykeown/arguably/etc/pypi/PYPI_README.md

 Install using `pip install arguably`.
 If you want to install by using `conda`, please comment on [this issue](https://github.com/treykeown/arguably/issues/12).

+## Contributing

+Ideas and help are very much appreciated!
+There is a guide for getting started with contributing to `arguably` which shows you how to run tests and pre-commit hooks.

 ## Future Roadmap